apnadkarni/blt/man/htext.rst

 The *htext* widget is hybrid of a non-editable text widget and a geometry manager (e.g. the packer).
 It displays text (optionally read from file) in a window.
 Text can be scrolled either horizontally or vertically using the *htext* window as a viewport.
-In addition, Tcl commands can be embedded into the text which are evaluated as the text is parsed.
-Text between special double characters (percent signs "%%") is immediately passed to the Tcl interpreter for evaluation.
+In addition, TCL commands can be embedded into the text which are evaluated as the text is parsed.
+Text between special double characters (percent signs "%%") is immediately passed to the TCL interpreter for evaluation.

 Furthermore, any widget or widget hierarchy can be packed in-line and made to appear on the current line of the text.
 Widgets are packed using the